adamzvolanek/silver-barnacle/_sources/lectures/lecture03/section3_2.md

-# Lecture 3.2 - Network Cabling and Communication!
+# Lecture 3.2 - Network Cabling and Communication

 ## Recall Our Ports